Fujinmeiliu/jr-git-intro/second.md

-this is testing the second md,i am changing and follow the step  7 from guide
+this is testing the second md,i am changing and follow the step  7 from guide on bugfix branch